|

 Sliders

 The sliders LS and RS have been moved from the side to the rear.
-For thumbers this is a welcome change.
-Pinchers, on the other hand, may find the new position somewhat challenging.
+They are smooth with a positive centre detent.
+The new location is okay for thumbers, however pinchers may find the new position somewhat challenging.

-One thing I noticed: the slider arms are very short, and I found them difficult to manipulate.
-A longer arm is available for 3D printing, courtesy @3djc.
-You can download the STL file from here.
+One thing I noticed: the slider arms are very short and I find them difficult to manipulate precisely.
+A longer arm is available for 3D printing, see link at end.

 Trims

-The primary trims are nicely placed, and a little more prominent than on the Mk1 and Mk2.
+The primary trims are perfectly placed, and a little more prominent than on the Mk1 and Mk2.

 |